An Adaptive Savitsky-Golay Filter for Smoothing Finite Element Computation: Introduction

-The SIAC (smoothness-increasing accuracy-conserving) filters \cite{lineSIACfinitevol,li2016smoothness} were developed \begin{enumerate} \item to smooth discontinuities in functions or their derivatives and \item to extract extra accuracy associated with error oscillation in certain settings. \end{enumerate} These are typically implemented using convolution with a localized kernel.
-When meshes are irregular \cite{li2016smoothness}, this can pose certain difficulties.
-Moreover, in many problems, the error oscillation is limited (or nonexistent) due to a lack of regularity in the problem.
-In such problems, high accuracy can be obtained only via adaptive mesh refinement \cite{lrsBIBih}.

-The SIAC filters derive from the work of Bramble and Schatz \cite{bramble1977higher} and Thom{\' e}e \cite{thomee1977high} who realized that higher-order local accuracy could be extracted by averaging finite element approximations.
-This was further developed in the context of finite element approximations of hyperbolic equations \cite{cockburn2003enhanced}.
+The SIAC filters derive from the work of Bramble and Schatz \cite{bramble1977higher} and Thom{\' e}e \cite{thomee1977high} who realized that higher-order local accuracy could be extracted by averaging finite element approximations. \teo{In particular, Thom{\' e}e \cite{thomee1977high} proved his results via examining the oscillation in the error and the impact of B-spline kernels on this error oscillation.} This was further developed in the context of finite element approximations of hyperbolic equations \cite{cockburn2003enhanced}.
 It was also realized that this approach could be extended to compute accurate approximations to derivatives even when the original finite elements are discontinuous \cite{ryan2009local}.
+Thus, the SIAC (smoothness-increasing accuracy-conserving) filters \cite{lineSIACfinitevol,li2016smoothness} were developed \begin{enumerate} \item to smooth discontinuities in functions or their derivatives and \item to extract extra accuracy associated with error oscillation in certain settings. \end{enumerate}

+\teo{SIAC achieves its goals via convolution with a localized kernel, generated via B-Splines.
+When meshes are irregular, this can pose certain difficulties as the relationship between the extents of mesh elements and the design of the kernels is critical~\cite{li2016smoothness,jallepalli2019adaptive,Li2019}.
+Moreover, many problems lacking solution regularity simultaneously feature limited error oscillations and highly irregular meshes used to resolve the solution to high accuracy~\cite{lrsBIBih}. }

-Here we utilize the original idea of Savitzky and Golay \cite{savitzky1964smoothing} to smooth or differentiate data defined via a finite element representation on a multidimensional mesh $M_h$, where $h$ measures in some way the size of the mesh elements.
-This achieves goal 1.~of SIAC filters, without any assumption of error oscillation.
+In this work, we utilize the original idea of Savitzky and Golay \cite{savitzky1964smoothing} to smooth or differentiate data defined via a finite element representation on a multidimensional mesh $M_h$, where $h$ measures in some way the size of the mesh elements.
+Our method achieves goal 1.~of SIAC filters, without any assumption of error oscillation.
 This is illustrated in Figure \ref{fig:bothsiac} where we apply our approach to smooth the derivative of a standard finite-element approximation.